CompareWirelessCarriers may earn a commission if you click on a link leading to another website.

-Have you ever bought or wanted to buy an unlocked phone from either Best Buy or Target?
-If so, you better be aware of their respective return policies.
-Both stores charge a pretty nasty restocking fee if you need to return your phone after opening the box for virtually any reason other than it’s defective.
+Have you ever bought or wanted to buy an unlocked phone from Best Buy?
+If so, you better be aware of their phone return policy.
+They may charge you a pretty nasty restocking fee if you need to return your phone after opening the box for virtually any reason other than it’s defective.
 You don’t even need to ever turn the phone on, just open the box and you’ll owe money if you decide to return it (if the store can tell it’s been opened).
-Best Buy will charge you a $45 restocking fee for the return, while Target charges $35.
+Best Buy will charge you a $45 restocking fee for the return.
+Fortunately, prepaid phones are excluded from this fee and if a phone is purchased and returned within the states of AL, CO, HI, IA, MS, OH, OK, and SC, the fee is prohibited by law.

 Even if you buy an open-box phone from Best Buy, they are still going to charge you a restocking fee if you open the box and later decide to return that phone.
 It doesn’t matter that it’s already been opened and returned by someone else before you.
 This just about happened to me after I bought an open-box Pixel 6 that I decided to return.
 A store salesperson actually rang up the $45 restocking fee on me until I pointed out to them that I purchased the device in “open-box excellent condition” yet it was missing accessories like the SIM ejector pin and quick switch adapter.
-With those accessories missing, the phone didn’t meet the requirements of being an open-box excellent condition device.
+With those accessories missing, the phone didn’t meet the requirements of being an open-box excellent condition device and I was able to get a full refund for my purchase.

 Another advantage to buying a phone from Amazon is that Amazon has a 30-day return policy.
-Best Buy and Target’s mobile phone return policies are both just 14 days.
+Best Buy’s mobile phone return policy is just 14 days.
 Even during the end-of-the-year holiday shopping season, when many stores have extended return policies, Best Buy still has a 14-day return policy on phones.
 So if you’re buying a phone for someone from Best Buy for a holiday or any other occasion, you have to give it to the person within 14 days to see if they are happy with it otherwise you will be stuck with it.

 Best Buy May Still Be The Best Place To Buy A Phone, But Only If You Know For Sure What You Want